High precision calculations¶

 type is used.
 The difference in decimal places between 39 and 33 stems from the fact that 15 bits are used for exponent.
 Note: a fast quad-double (debian packagelibqd-dev

-) implementation with 62 decimal places is in the works with boost multiprecision team.- either number of bits as
+) implementation with 62 decimal places is in the works with boost multiprecision team.

 Supported modules¶